AST Transformation

 - Series Transformer - Handles Series variables

-- Persistent Transformer - Manages persistent variables
+- Persistent Transformer - Manages persistent variables (with automatic Kahan summation for

 - Input Transformer - Processes input parameters